paulkroe/SolarEnergyMaterials/DATA.md

         -> PygPCQM4MDataset

-        (these handle download and are part of ogb library)
+        (these handle download and are part of ogb library, in the original graphormer implementation this class is implemented twice to avoid circular inport)

     -> GraphormerPYGDataset (handels data in the end)